 Check out KidsHealth.org for a detailed outline of rules to teach your children when it comes to swimming!

-Consider purchasing personal protective gear for yourself such as safety goggles, thick rubber gloves up to the elbows, an apron for chemical splash-back, and a face mask.
+Consider purchasing personal protective gear for yourself such as safety goggles, thick elbow-length rubber gloves, an apron, and a face mask.
 Install locks on all storage spaces used for these chemicals, and educate your children on the dangers that they pose.

 If an accident occurs despite all of your precautions, immediately contact Emergency Medical Services if necessary, and the Poison Control Centre.
 Experts are on-call to help guide you to the most appropriate first aid and the next step for treatment while you wait for paramedics to arrive.

 Optimal water chemistry matches the pH levels of our skin and eyes.
 This is what ensures that our eyes and skin do not become irritated in the water.
-In order to make sure that your water chemistry is always balanced you should be running tests on a regular basis.
+Run tests on a regular basis in order to make sure your water chemistry is always balanced.
 Using a test kit such as a Taylor Test Kit, assess the pH, total alkalinity, and calcium hardness.
 Your chemicals should read as follows: pH: 7.2-7.6; Alkalinity: 80-120 ppm; Calcium hardness: 180-220 ppm.

-Many natural environmental effects and external factors should be taken into account when deciding how often to check water chemistry such as rain, extreme heat or sun, and the bather load.
-Each one might play a role in chemical imbalances, and can help you plan ahead so they do not happen again.
+You should take both natural and unnatural environmental factors into consideration when deciding the frequency of water chemistry checks.
+For example, rain, extreme heat/sun, and bather load.
+Each factor might play a role in chemical imbalances, this can help you plan ahead to keep pH levels balanced.